enisz/ts-igdb/README.md

       - ``direction``: The direction of the ordering.
 This can have one of the following values:
         - ``asc``: ascending ordering
         - ``desc``: descending ordering
-      - ``subfilter [optional]``: The field you want to do the ordering by as a string.
-This parameter can have the following values:
+      - ``subfilter [optional]``: You can apply this optional subfilter for even more complex ordering.
+Available subfilters are:
         - ``min``
         - ``max``
         - ``avg``
         - ``sum``
         - ``median``
+ - ``count [optional]``: This is a boolean value whether you want to get the results, or the sum of all the records that match the provided filters.
+In case of boolean TRUE only a single object will be returned with a ``count`` property, containing the number of the matched results.
+If count is provided in the options object, only the ``filters`` parameter will be processed (if presents).
+If no filter is passed, everything on that endpoint will be counted.

 ## Methods
 ### IGDB endpoint